 It Got Really, Really Expensive

-Not only was it getting less safe, but my rent was raised on average $200 a year– how does that make any sense?
+Not only was it getting less safe, but my rent was being raised on average $200 a year which was hard to justify.
 Besides just rent, parking downtown was a nightmare, costing anywhere from $25-30 an hour (compare that to $1.50/hr in Denver and free on Sundays), plus the other bullshit the city was doing to try to dig themselves out of bankruptcy.
 Between the red light cameras and speeding cameras, I felt like I was being screwed by my own city to make a quick buck.
 That’s really what it came down to – corrupt police run-ins, nonsense parking tickets, all nuisances and headaches that add up and wear you down.
 A $250 tint ticket on private property based on a technicality?
 Tints are legal in Illinois (but not Chicago) just in the hopes that I’ll suck it up and pay it?
 No thank you.
 Contrast that with Denver, who legalized weed and made millions in the first month with virtually no fallout (and crime rates that have gone down), and you have to seriously question the decisions of who is running that city.

 Those Winter Blahs